telerik/maui-docs/controls/datagrid/columns/header.md

 ![DataGrid Column Header](../images/column-header.png)

-## Changing the text in the header
+## Changing the Text in the Header

 To customize text inside the header you have to use the `HeaderText` property.
 The property is per column.
 If `HeaderText` is not set, the text inside the `PropertyName` is displayed.